 - The "Wall Slam" idea would be reinvented as Wario's signature Dash Attack.

 - Even though Millstones were never put in use for the player, they can still be found in both Donkey Kong Countrys Millstone Mayhem, and Super Mario Galaxy 2s Clockwork Ruins Galaxy.

 - Millstone Mayhem was also likely inspired from another concept sketch with Mario being chased by a giant boulder.

 November 22, 1995 Patent Build

-A total of six images from Mario 64 are seen in the patent for the Ultra 64, showcasing the castle grounds and is possibly the earliest build known to the public.
-The level map is mostly identical to the final, with changes mostly focused on the castle appearance.
+A total of six images from Super Mario 64 are seen in the patent for the Ultra 64, showcasing the castle grounds.
+The level map is mostly identical to the final, with changes mostly focused on the castle's appearance.

 - The brick textures are simpler, and the windows are not vaguely mushroom-shaped like in the final game.